noahehall/theBookOfNoah/0current/appdev/web_performance.md

 ### browser rendering process

 - high level
+  - parse:
+    - render blocking: when browsers find any links/scripts/etc to external resources are found, the browser stops doing whatever its doing to fetch them
     - parse HTML to DOM
       - a hierarchical representation of the HTML documents structure
     - parse CSS to CSSOM
       - presents the way CSS rules are applied to the document
   - layout elements
     - CSSOM + DOM are combined to create a render tree
     - start the layout process: CSS rules are applied and elements are laid out on the page